19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (3) Where the employer is required to make additional contributions under sub-paragraph (2), he shall be entitled to recover from the employee’s wages, at the rate of recovery for additional wages applicable to the employee, the amount of additional contributions paid by the employer under that sub-paragraph.

+4A.
+In computing the amount of ordinary wages for the purposes of paragraphs 2, 3 and 4 —

+(a) for the year beginning 1st January 2011, the amount of ordinary wages for any month which is in excess of —

+(i) $4,500 for the months of January to August; and

+(ii) $5,000 for the months of September to December,

+shall be disregarded; and

-4A\.
-In computing the amount of ordinary wages for a year or a preceding year for the purposes of paragraphs 2, 3 and 4, the amount of ordinary wages which is in excess of $4,500 for any month shall be disregarded.
+(b) for the year beginning 1st January 2012 and every subsequent year, the amount of ordinary wages for any month which is in excess of $5,000 shall be disregarded.

+[S 508/2011 wef 01/09/2011]

 5. For the purpose of this Schedule —